|Documents||Jump to Chronology||Visuals|

 In 1947, Fogarty was assigned to the House Appropriations Committee's Subcommittee for the Department of Labor and the Federal Security Agency (which would become the Department of Health, Education, and Welfare in 1953.)
 Initially, he showed little enthusiasm for the non-Labor part of the assignment.
 But the committee chair, Frank Keefe of Wisconsin, was a staunch advocate for federal support of medical research and health care, arguing that it was in the national interest.
 Working with Keefe, Fogarty soon saw that the conquest of disease was an excellent cause for a New Deal Democrat who wanted to help his fellow citizens, especially the less affluent.
 (It also made economic sense, because chronic illness and disability drained the economy in all kinds of ways.)
 In 1949, Fogarty became chairman of the Labor-FSA subcommittee, where he would serve for the rest of his career.

 As chair of the Labor and FSA/ HEW appropriations committee, Fogarty worked with colleagues in both political parties (including Senator Lister Hill (D-AL) and Congressman Melvin Laird (R-WI)), National Institutes of Health directors, and influential citizens groups to vastly increase the federal funding of medical research, especially through the National Institutes of Health.
 During his tenure, the NIH budget increased from $28.5 million in 1949 to $1.1 billion by 1966.
 NIH expanded from a small entity with only three named institutes (for cancer, heart, and dental research) to a large complex with six more institutes devoted to research on mental health, allergy and infectious disease, neurological disease, arthritis and metabolic disease, child health and development, and general medical sciences.
-In 1961, NIH also became home to the National Library of Medicine, formerly the Army Forces Medical Library.
+In 1961, NIH also became home to the National Library of Medicine, formerly the Armed Forces Medical Library.

 The expansion of postwar health care and research funding was a response to several important wartime lessons.
 The mobilization for World War II had revealed a sobering lack of fitness among military recruits--one-third of enlistees were rejected for medical reasons.
 The war had also shown that targeted federal research funding could produce amazing results (penicillin, cortisone, radar, and atomic bombs, among others.)
 Health care and medical research were thus relatively popular and bi-partisan causes in the post-war congresses; legislators might disagree on how much to allocate, but rarely about the economic and social value of the programs.
 Still, Fogarty's committee and their allies in the Senate often had to convince more fiscally conservative colleagues and presidents first, that it was entirely appropriate for the federal government to fund peacetime medical research, and, second, that medical progress would be unacceptably slow unless the government funding was both generous and sustained.